vim-ctrlspace/vim-ctrlspace/README.md

 Sets the maximum height of the plugin window.
 If `0` provided it uses 1/3 of the screen height.
 Default value: `0`.

-### `g:ctrlspace_show_unnamed`

-Adjusts the displaying of unnamed buffers.
-If you set `g:ctrlspace_show_unnamed = 1` then unnamed buffers will be shown on the list all the time.
-However, if you set this value to `2`, unnamed buffers will be displayed only if they are modified or just visible on the screen.
-Of course you can hide unnamed buffers permanently by setting `g:ctrlspace_show_unnamed = 0`.
-Default value: `2`.

 ### `g:ctrlspace_set_default_mapping`

 Turns on the default mapping.
 If you turn this option off (`0`) you will have to